AndriiDdia/orderbook/README.md

 make run-project
 ```
 When the project is running you can visit `http://127.0.0.1:8050/` to check real time orderbook dashboard visualizations.
+To check data inside PSQL database use PgAdmin or any other similar program.
+Credentials can be found inside `docker-compose.yml` file in storage service under environment configuration.

 ### Stop project
 To **stop** a project run this command
 ```